instructor-ai/instructor/docs/blog/posts/pydantic.md

     ```

     This behavior is great when we may not have trusted inputs, but is even more critical when inputs are coming from a language model!

+    To learn more about validation, check out the section [validation is a misnomer](https://docs.pydantic.dev/latest/concepts/models/#tldr)

 By Just prompting the model with the following prompt, we can generate a JSON schema for a `PythonPackage` dataclass.